 As the market becomes more and more demanding and difficult

-The EU's Carbon Border Adjustment Mechanism (CBAM) officially enters the transition phase (from October 1, 2023).
-According to Ms. Pham Thi Ngoc Thuy - Director of the Office of the Private Economic Development Research Board (Board IV, under the Prime Minister's Advisory Council for Administrative Procedure Reform) - this means that products exported to the EU market will be subject to certain "KPI" on emission regulations.
+The EU's Carbon Border Adjustment Mechanism (CBAM) officially entered the transition phase (from October 1, 2023).
+According to Ms. Pham Thi Ngoc Thuy - Director of the Office of Private Economic Development Research (Department IV, under the Prime Minister's Advisory Council for Administrative Procedure Reform) - this means that products exported to the EU market will be subject to certain "KPI" on emission regulations.

-If they fail, businesses will have to pay a tax, the tax here is a carbon tax, in other cases they will require businesses to buy carbon certificates to offset the emissions they have emitted.
+If they fail, the business will have to pay tax, the tax here is the carbon tax, in other cases they will require the business to buy carbon certificates to offset the emissions that the business has emitted.
 Thus, the EU is the first trading area in the world to impose a price on carbon on imported goods.

-However, not only the EU, according to Ms. Thuy, the US is also drafting regulations that are considered to be more stringent than the CBAM regulations issued by the EU.
+However, not only the EU, according to Ms. Thuy, the United States is also drafting regulations that are considered to be more stringent than the CBAM regulations that the EU has put forth.
 “In terms of nature, it is a similar regulation, but the number of industries affected is much larger.
-There are even regulations that we think have a huge impact on businesses,” Ms. Thuy shared, adding that other markets are stopping at the trend of encouraging green conversion.
+There are even regulations that we believe have a huge impact on businesses,” Ms. Thuy shared, adding that other markets are stopping at the trend of encouraging green conversion.

 Clearly, there is a global trend of green purchasing spreading from the EU to the US and other markets.
 The story of the wood industry will be similar to that of textiles, without green certifications, wood industry businesses will gradually be restricted in their trading and commercial transactions.

-Mr. Nguyen Duy Minh - General Secretary of the Vietnam Logistics Services Association - said - the requirements for the greening process of the supply chain are very clear and affect the competitiveness and opportunities to receive orders of exporters, not at the level of "striving".
+Mr. Nguyen Duy Minh - General Secretary of the Vietnam Logistics Services Association - said - the requirements for greening the supply chain process are very clear and impact the competitiveness and opportunities to receive orders of exporters, not at the level of "striving".

 Textile industry and lessons for wood industry enterprises

-By 2023, Bangladesh will have 153 LEED-certified factories (energy and environmental design guidelines issued by the US Green Building Council), and they also have 500 factories currently applying for this certification.
+By 2023, Bangladesh will have 153 LEED (energy and environmental design) certified factories, and 500 factories are currently applying for this certification.

 Currently, the LEED standard is evaluated on six main factors including: materials and resources, indoor environmental quality, energy and atmosphere, water efficiency, sustainability aspects, innovation in operations and regional priorities...